Promote sustained, inclusive

 How remittance families contribute to the goal

 - Money held by remittance-receiving families and migrants’ savings in host countries improve financial resources available to the general economy.
+This capital can be maximized when coupled with financial and entrepreneurial services.

 - Migrant workers possess tremendous assets: knowledge, skills and networks.
-Returnee migrants bring back home a wealth of experiences and talents that can be channeled for their communities’ betterment.

-- In terms of development impact, migrants’ investment in micro, small or medium enterprises effectively generates employment and income in local communities.
+- In terms of development impact, migrants’ investment in micro, small or medium enterprises effectively generates employment and income in local communities. • It is estimated that the annual diaspora savings of developing countries could be in the range of US$400 billion.

 Recommended actions